Kristen Foxen

 Kristen Foxen (born December 29, 1986) is a Canadian professional poker player.
+She is a six-time World Series of Poker (WSOP) bracelet winner, the most by any woman in the event's history, and a five-time Global Poker Index Female Player of the Year.

-As of March 2025, her total live tournament earnings exceed $9.4 million.
+As of June 2026, her tracked live tournament earnings exceed $18.9 million, placing her first on the women's all-time money list.

 In 2017, Foxen was the highest-ranked female poker player in live tournaments, accumulating 2,627.75 GPI points and ranking ahead of Maria Ho.

 Early life

 Foxen was born on December 29, 1986, in St. Catharines, Ontario.

 Foxen grew up drawing inspiration from poker legend Jennifer Harman, admiring her composure and the respect she commanded at the poker table.
-Watching Poker After Dark in its early days, she was motivated by Harman’s strong female presence in high-stakes poker.
+Watching Poker After Dark in its early days, she was motivated by Harman's strong female presence in high-stakes poker.
 Seeing a woman compete at that level made Foxen feel that she could achieve the same success in the game.

 Poker career

 Early career

 Foxen began playing poker during her freshman year of college.
 In 2006, she started playing online under the aliases "krissyb24" on PokerStars and "krissy24" on Full Tilt Poker.

 Foxen achieved Supernova Elite status on PokerStars in 2011, 2012, and 2013, a milestone that required playing approximately 2.5 million hands per year.
 She primarily focused on online games at the $1/$2 to $2/$4 stakes.
 Due to the high volume of hands she played, she referred to herself as the "Ultimate Grinder."